Mumps classically causes swelling and inflammation of one or both of the parotid glands (parotitis).

 The mumps vaccine is used almost universally in developed countries, as part of MMR (measles, mumps, and rubella) vaccine.
 Sporadic outbreaks have occurred in highly vaccinated populations, leading to suggestions that the vaccine’s efficacy may not be as high as originally thought and that vaccination policy should be reviewed, perhaps to include 3 doses.

 Mumps is an acute systemic infectious disease caused by an RNA paramyxovirus.
-It is spread by respiratory droplets, and, before the advent of the mumps vaccine, it affected school-aged children commonly.
+It is spread by respiratory droplets, and, before the advent of the mumps vaccine, it commonly affected school-aged children.
 Classically, mumps causes swelling of the parotid glands; the involvement of other salivary glands, meninges, gonads, and pancreas is also common.

 History and exam